C2C 2025 Provocative Panel Presentations

 C2C FOR CLIMATE

 Climate change is globally recognized as a priority in education as we respond to its multi-dimensional, transdisciplinary nature at the intersection of ongoing ecological and relational crises on Earth.
-Join our remarkable panelists as we explore innovative pathways, from classrooms to communities, to co-creating a climate-conscious future.
+Join our remarkable panelists who are working tirelessly to inspire change across systems as we explore innovative pathways, from classrooms to communities, to co-creating a climate-conscious future.

 Andrea Reimer